B58-CloudDevOps/terraform-basics/README.md

 ```

 ### Datasource : This helps in extracting the information of the existing resources.
 For each and every resource we have datasource available in the terraform documentaiton of the intended resource.

+Goal :
+1) As a infra provisioning by terraform, I want terraform to call the ansible playbook and this will run the configuration management and this will maje our application with a single a single click of a button.

+### Provsioners
+ These help in doing tasks on the top of the created infrastructure either from the machine where we are running the terraform or on the top of the created infrastructure.

+ Majorly provisioners are of 3 types:

+    1) Local-exec              ( If you want to run something on the top of the machine where you're running the terraform commands )
+    2) Remote-exec             ( If you want to run something on the top of the provisioner infra )
+    3) File provisioner        ( To copy something from local to the created instance )
+    4) Connection-block        ( This helps in enabling authentication on the created infrastructure from where we are running terraform )

+### What are the points that we need to keep in mind when dealing provisioners ?

+    1) It's not recommended to keep the provisioners with in the resource.
+    2) Due to some factors, if the provisioner fails, terraform considers it as a resource failure and this will recreate the instance, when run the terraform in the next time.
+    3) Prefer to keep it outside the resource block and inside a null_resource ( Becauser provisioners cannot live outside the resource block )
+    4) This was, we can control which one to be created first and next ( when certain flows are not organic)